 IMRO understands that customers do not use music while their premises are closed and is committed to offering customers the following invoice and credit note support:

-- Any business that has been subject to a government enforced closure due to COVID-19 will be offered a credit note for the period of closure from the date of closure to30 November 2020 or until the date your business reopened, should that be earlier than 30 November 2020.
-The position will be reviewed again towards the end of November when a decision on December will be made considering circumstances at that time.
+- Any business that has been subject to a government enforced closure due to COVID-19 will be entitled to a credit note for the period from the date of closure to when you re-open.

-- Any business that has voluntarily closed due to COVID-19 will be offered a credit note for the period of closure from the date of closure up to 30 November 2020 at the earliest or until your business re-opens, should that be earlier than 30 November 2020.
-The position will be reviewed again towards the end of November when a decision on December will be made considering circumstances at that time.
+- Any business that has voluntarily closed due to COVID-19 will be entitled to a credit note for the period from the date of closure to the date you re-open.
 If you have closed your business voluntarily, you will need to complete the COVID-19 closure declaration form to claim your credit note.

 Please note that credit notes are only available to customers whose premises which have closed due to COVID-19.